 Climate Considerations

-Indonesia's monsoon patterns influence availability.
-The dry season (May-September) generally offers better quality and more stable supply, while the wet season (November-March) can introduce quality challenges but often features competitive pricing.
+Indonesia's monsoon patterns influence availability in meaningful ways.
+The dry season (May–September) generally offers better quality and more stable supply for dried and processed goods, while the wet season (November–March) can introduce quality challenges for fresh produce but often features competitive pricing and peak volumes for certain crops.

 About the Author

 Bambang Setiawan is a supply chain specialist with 16 years of experience in Indonesian agricultural exports.
-He helps international buyers optimize sourcing strategies and navigate seasonal market dynamics.
+He helps international buyers optimise sourcing strategies and navigate seasonal market dynamics.